Kaysaar/Ashes-Of-The-Domain-Virtue-of-Society/README.md

-# Ashes of The Domain - The Sleeper
+# Ashes of The Domain - Virtue of Society
- A mod for Starsector game, that alters Cryosleeper mechanic one of three mods that are under Ashes of The Domain banner

-Credits to RaiDz for scripts for moving Cryosleeper between systems